Transition to Kindergarten

-Located at Shiloh Hills Elementary, Transitional Kindergarten (TK) is a kindergarten program for children, below the age of five, who do not have access to high-quality early learning experiences prior to kindergarten.
+Transition to Kindergarten (TTK) is a kindergarten program for children who turn four years old by August 31 and do not have access to high-quality early learning experiences prior to kindergarten.
 Additionally, they have been deemed by a school district, through a screening process and/or other instrument(s), to be in need of additional preparation to be successful in kindergarten the following year.

 Research shows children who attend a Pre-K program continue to outperform students who do not attend and have long-term academic achievement.
 Additionally, students in the program will work toward becoming well-rounded students better prepared for school.

 Transitional Kindergarten aligns with Priority Area 1 (Ensure academic success and high levels of learning for ALL students), Priority Area 4 (Connecting School, Family & Community) and Priority Area 5 (Whole Child: Safe, Challenged & Supported).